Trump's proposal to break budget deadlock falls flat | New Country 923

 The shutdown had also threatened to disrupt plans for an annual Martin Luther King Jr. Day service at Atlanta’s Ebenezer Baptist Church, where the civil rights leader was co-pastor with his father from 1960 until his assassination in 1968.
 The site is run by the National Park Service and had been closed.
 But a grant from Delta Air Lines is keeping the church and associated sites, including the home where King was born, open through Feb.
 3.

-Trump on Saturday offered to extend temporary protections for young immigrants brought to the country illegally as children and those fleeing disaster zones for three years in exchange for $5.7 billion for his border wall.
-Democrats said the proposal for a three-year extension didn’t go nearly far enough, and that Trump was using as leverage programs that he had targeted.
+Trump on Saturday offered to extend temporary protections for young immigrants brought to the United States illegally as children and those fleeing disaster zones for three years in exchange for $5.7 billion for his border wall.
+Democrats said that the proposal for a three-year extension didn’t go nearly far enough and that Trump was using as leverage programs that he had targeted.
 Meanwhile, some on the right, including conservative commentator Ann Coulter, accused Trump of offering “amnesty.”

+“No, Amnesty is not a part of my offer,” Trump tweeted Sunday, in response.

 That statement led some to suggest that Trump might be open to including a potential pathway to citizenship for the young “Dreamer” immigrants in a future proposal to end the standoff.